The week that could decide Boris Johnson’s fate as an MP

 The cross-party privileges committee has already said, in an interim report, that there is evidence showing that rule breaches would have been “obvious” to Mr Johnson, who was forced to resign last year partly due to the affair.

-If the committee found that Mr Johnson did indeed knowingly mislead MP, and was therefore in contempt of parliament, this would set in chain a series of events that could potentially bring an end to the Uxbridge and South Ruislip MP’s career.
+If the committee found that Mr Johnson did indeed knowingly mislead MPs, and was therefore in contempt of parliament, this would set in chain a series of events that could potentially bring an end to the Uxbridge and South Ruislip MP’s political career.

 MPs could hand Mr Johnson a suspension if he is found guilty.
 A suspension of more than 10 days would give Mr Johnson’s constituents the opportunity to remove him as their MP in a by-election.